MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04-speech.md

     title: 'Explore speech in Microsoft Foundry'
 ---

-# Explore speech in Microsoft Foundry -- Updated
+# Explore speech in Microsoft Foundry

 The two fundamental speech capabilities that power voice-enabled applications are speech recognition (converting spoken words to text) and speech synthesis (converting text to natural-sounding speech).